ddmitov/perl-executing-browser/doc/PACKAGING.md

   ``{PEB_executable_directory}/resources/app/{application_name}.appdata.xml``

   ``{PEB_executable_directory}/resources/app/{application_name}.desktop``
-  is mandatory for any PEB-based application, that is going to be packed as an AppImage using the PEB AppImage Maker.
-A minimal example of ``{application_name}.desktop`` is available [here](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/peb-demo.desktop).
+  is mandatory for any PEB-based application going to be packed by the PEB AppImage Maker.
+  A minimal example of ``.desktop`` is available [here](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/peb-demo.desktop).
-  ``Icon=app`` inside ``{application_name}.desktop`` must not be changed for the proper display of the application icon.
+  ``Icon=app`` inside ``.desktop`` must not be changed for the proper display of the application icon.
-  All registered categories in an ``{application_name}.desktop`` are available [here](https://standards.freedesktop.org/menu-spec/latest/apa.html).
+  All registered categories in an ``.desktop`` are available [here](https://standards.freedesktop.org/menu-spec/latest/apa.html).
-  Any ``{application_name}.desktop`` file can be validated using the ``desktop-file-validate`` tool from the  ``desktop-file-utils`` package in all major Linux distributions.
+  Any ``.desktop`` file can be validated using the ``desktop-file-validate`` tool from
+  the  ``desktop-file-utils`` package in all major Linux distributions.

-  The [AppStream Generator](http://output.jsbin.com/qoqukof) of [probonopd](https://github.com/probonopd) is the recommended tool for generating AppStream (.appdata.xml) files for PEB-based applications.
-  An example of ``{aplication_name}.appdata.xml`` is available [here](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/peb-demo.appdata.xml).
+  The [AppStream Generator](http://output.jsbin.com/qoqukof) of [probonopd](https://github.com/probonopd) is the recommended tool for generating AppStream ``.appdata.xml`` files for PEB-based applications.
+An example AppStream file is available [here](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/peb-demo.appdata.xml).
-  ``{application_name}.appdata.xml`` is not mandatory, but is highly recommended.
+  An AppStream file is not mandatory, but is highly recommended.

-  Both PEB AppImage configuration files are copied on their proper places in the AppImage directory tree structure by the PEB AppImage Maker script.
+  Both PEB AppImage configuration files are put on their places in the AppImage directory tree structure by the PEB AppImage Maker script.

 * **PEB AppImage Builder Docker Container**